-Alexandra Winer Email: alexandra.Winer@mtsu.edu
+Email: Lisette.Benefield-Smythe@mtsu.edu

 Academic Advising

 The advising process at MTSU happens through a variety of sources, including but not limited to, faculty advisors, mentors, college advisors, staff, and student affairs.
 The dance faculty recognizes the importance of individual attention in advising and encourages all of its students to meet regularly with their assigned advisors and take advantage of the various resources available on campus.